JunruYao/ctn0083-replication/README.md

 ### Background and motivation

-HIV self-testing (HIVST) is a promising way to improve HIV testing uptake, especially among young Black/African American men who have sex with men (MSM), a group that continues to experience substantial disparities in HIV outcomes.
+HIV self-testing (HIVST) is a promising way to improve HIV testing uptake, especially among young Black/African American men who have sex with men, a group that continues to experience substantial disparities in HIV outcomes.
 Because many people in this population are reached more easily online than through traditional clinics, web-based advertising platforms have become an important tool for promoting HIVST.
 However, it is not obvious which types of platforms work best.

 This study asks a very practical question: among social media, dating apps, and search engines, which platforms are most effective at encouraging people to order HIV self-test kits?